evgenyb/evgenyb.github.io/_posts/2020-07-28-restrict-requests-from-front-door-with-apim-policy.md

 az network front-door show -n iac-fd -g iac-base-rg --query frontdoorId
 ```

-I have the latest version of `front-door` extension  (`1.0.8`) and I know that `frontdoorId` field didn't exist at version `1.0.2`.
+If you can't find `frontdoorId` field in the response, make sure that you use latest version of `front-door` extension.

-If you don't have ``front-door` extension you can use this command.
-Note that you have to use API version `2020-01-01` or newer for this.
+Alternatively you can use this command.

 ```bash
 az resource show  --api-version 2020-01-01 --resource-type Microsoft.Network/frontdoors --name iac-fd --resource-group iac-base-rg --query properties.frontdoorId
 ```

+Note that you have to set `--api-version` flag to `2020-01-01` version or newer.

 ## Azure REST API